yanwang-ntu/yanwang-ntu.githib.io/content/design/_index.md

 ---
 title: "Design"
-description: "Minimalist templates for research papers, presentations, and websites.
-Built with LaTeX and Hugo.
-For students, professors, and other scientists."
+description: "Minimalist templates for research papers, presentations, figures, and websites.
+Built with LaTeX, MATLAB, and Hugo.
+For students, faculty, and other scientists."
 ---